Oil down about 3 percent again on dollar, awaits supply data

 He expects the dollar to continue leading oil near-term.

-"We are still viewing dollar gains as a requisite for additional price slippage towards our $49 and $54 targets per WTI and Brent respectively," he said.
+"We are still viewing dollar gains as a requisite for additional price slippage toward our $49 and $54 targets per WTI and Brent respectively," he said.

 John Kilduff of New York hedge fund Again Capital expects the EIA to cite a 500,000-barrel crude build and 2 million-barrel gasoline draw.
 Citi Futures expects a crude draw of 2.5 million and gasoline build of 1 million.
 [EIA/S]